LeMGarouani/ResearchSite/content/project/heuristics-lib.md

 If you want to declare your owns operators you need to respect this signature.
 Some famous operators are available into [EAOperators.hpp](https://github.com/jbuisine/MetaHeuristicsLibrary/blob/master/src/algorithms/operators/EAOperators.hpp) file as static methods.
 Note that you can specify a method into Solution class which will be used dynamically into your Operator function using polymorphism (like used into EAOperators.hpp file).

-Below an example of a metaheuristics which uses a local search algorithm.
+Below an example of a metaheuristics which uses operators.

 ```cpp
 C* run(int mu, int lambda, int iteration, Operator crossover, Operator mutation, Local localSearch, int nbIterationLocal);